aturcotte/exquires/docs/usage.rst

     $ exquires-report --proj my_project

-Normally, ``exquires-report`` prints the data as a plaintext table.
-You may wish to include the results in a LaTeX document instead, which can be done
+Normally, :program:`exquires-report` prints the data as a plaintext table.
-using:
+You may wish to include the results in a LaTeX document instead, which can be done using:

 .. code-block:: console